-A pretty good, albeit flowery, book on using Buddhist spirituality and mediation to deal with the emotional challenges of everyday life.
+A good, but rather flowery book on using Buddhist spirituality and mediation to deal with the emotional challenges of everyday life.

 When we experience our lives through this lens of personal insufficiency, we are imprisoned in the trance of unworthiness.